 At night, Q’s father is the smiling tips of shoes beneath Q’s bedroom door.
 The shoes are shiny, black, and aware.
 They delight in facing Q for an uncomfortable stretch of time.
 When the shoes finish glaring, the weight of his father’s oddness bends the floorboards into unnerving creaks.
 In the room next door, Q hears the clacking of a hundred buckles.
 It is his father’s closet contraption of belts which hang like sleeping serpents, and Q has felt the bite of each one.

 Q’s mother is the devil of country goodness, an alien curvature filling space.
 She has milk for eyes and her skin is stitched in denim from neck to ankle.
 She glides through the house behind her tent of fabric, an automaton on wheels.
-From the waste up, she is the mannequinistic movements of a head and two arms.
+From the waist up, she is the mannequinistic movements of a head and two arms.
 Her face is drawn poorly from the uncanny valley, and she is always with child.

 “A little Q is growing in my stomach,” she says.